-Whitehaven Beach is the place you see on all of the Whitsunday postcards and adverts, not surprising really!
-It’s a little slice of paradise with bright white silica sand, (mostly) shallow shores and warm waters.
+Whitehaven Beach is the place you see on all of the Whitsunday postcards and adverts.
+It’s a little slice of paradise with white silica sand, shallow shores and warm waters.

 2. Chalkies Bay

-Chalkies Bay on Hazelwood Island is a lot less busy than Whitehaven Beach, even though it's only a stone’s throw (or maybe a little more) in the opposite direction.
-It has the same soft silica sands as Whitehaven Beach and the added bonus of coral reefs close to the shoreline which is fantastic for snorkelling.
+Chalkies Bay on Hazelwood Island is less busy than Whitehaven Beach, even though it's only a stone’s throw (or maybe a little more) in the opposite direction.
+It has the same silica sands as Whitehaven Beach, with the added bonus of coral reefs close to the shoreline which is fantastic for snorkelling.

 3. South Molle Island National Park

-South Molle Island has gorgeous rainforests and coastline with rich native wildlife including rainbow lorikeets, currawongs and endangered bush stone curlews.
-You can also swim in the secluded bays after a hike around the national park.
+South Molle Island combines boasts coast and rainforest, which is home to diverse native wildlife including rainbow lorikeets, currawongs and endangered bush stone curlews.

 4. Cedar Creek Falls

 If you get bored of tropical beaches (unlikely), head to Cedar Creek Falls, a lush oasis with natural swimming holes and waterfalls.
 It’s sandwiched between Airlie Beach and Prosperine and is a great day trip.